palantir/gradle-gitsemver/README.md

 ```
 $ gradle properties | grep version
 version: v0.0.0-58-g5f78071.dirty
-$
 ```

 ## Prefix tags

-gradle-gitsemver also supports a special mode of operatino where it looks for tags with a given prefix.
+Gitsemver supports a special mode of operation where it looks for tags with a given prefix.
 This can be done using the `prefixSemverVersion("prefix")` convention:

 ```
 apply plugin: 'gitsemver'